• Skip to main content

 • When you just start cooking the tofu, keep the chunks larger than you want them to be.
 As the mixture cooks, the pieces of tofu will break more and get smaller due to losing lots of water.
 Starting with larger chunks will prevent ending with a mushy scramble and you can always readjust the size of the pieces towards the end of cooking.

-• You will add just enough turmeric to get a nice pale yellow color close to regular scramble eggs, but not too much so it does not overpower the overall flavor.
+• You will add just enough turmeric to get a nice pale yellow color close to regular scrambled eggs, but not too much so it does not overpower the overall flavor.

-• You could also add black salt (Kala Namak) instead of regular salt.
-It has a natural flavor similar to eggs (higher in sulfur) which would work great in this dish.
-I use this salt also when making a vegan eggless salad or vegan egg bites for and it's amazing.
-Start with ¼ tsp and work your way up.
-I used the black salt from the brand Spicy World that I get online.
+• You could also add Indian black salt (Kala Namak salt) instead of regular salt.
+It has a natural flavor similar to eggs (higher in sulfur) which would work great in this dish to add a eggy flavor.
+I use this salt also when making a vegan eggless salad or vegan egg bites and it's amazing.
+Start with ¼ tsp and work your way up, a little bit goes a long way!
+I used the black salt from the brand Spicy World that I got online.

 • Silken tofu is so delicate!
-The secret to not reach a mushy texture is to be gentle when stirring and flipping the pieces of tofu.
-Try not to touch them too much so it has enough time to brown and use a spatula to help flipping the pieces without breaking them so much (see video).
+The secret to not reaching a mushy texture is to be gentle when stirring and flipping the pieces of tofu.
+Try not to touch them too much so it has enough time to brown and use a spatula to help flip the pieces without breaking them so much (see video).

 There are roasted potatoes, sliced cherry tomatoes as well as a slice of bread topped with mashed avocado and a silken tofu scramble.